 If you invest in our common stock in this offering, your interest will be diluted to the extent of the difference between the initial public offering price per share in this offering and the pro forma as adjusted net tangible book value per share after this offering.
 Dilution results from the fact that the initial public offering price per share of common stock is substantially in excess of the net tangible book value per share attributable to the existing stockholders for our presently outstanding common stock.
-Our net tangible book value per share of common stock is substantially in excess total liabilities, divided by the number of shares of common stock issued and outstanding.
+Our net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by the number of shares of common stock issued and outstanding.

-As of [•], 2021, we had a pro forma net tangible book value of \$[•] million, or \$[•] per share of common stock.
+As of September 30, 2021, we had a net tangible book value of \$(0.43) million, or \$(0.04) per share of common stock.
 We calculate pro forma net tangible book value (deficit) per share by taking the amount of our total tangible assets, reduced by the amount of our total liabilities, and then dividing that amount by the total number of shares of common stock outstanding on a pro forma basis after giving effect to the LLC Conversion.

 Investors participating in this offering will incur immediate and substantial dilution.
-After giving effect to the sale of $[\bullet]$ shares of common stock in this offering assuming an initial public offering price of $[\bullet]$ per share (the midpoint of the price range set forth on the cover page of this prospectus) and the use of a portion of the proceeds to repay an estimated $[\bullet]$ of outstanding indebtedness that we owed as of $[\bullet]$, 2021 to Damian Novak, our Executive Chairman, a member of our board of directors and one of our co-founders, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately $[\bullet]$ per share to the existing stockholders and immediate dilution of $[\bullet]$ per share to investors purchasing our common stock in this offering.
-Dilution is calculated by subtracting pro forma as adjusted net tangible book value per common share from the assumed initial public offering price of $[\bullet]$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+After giving effect to the sale of 2,200,000 shares of common stock in this offering assuming an initial public offering price of \$9.50 per share (the midpoint of the price range set forth on the cover page of this prospectus) and the use of a portion of the proceeds to repay an estimated \$1.61 million of outstanding indebtedness that we owed as of September 30, 2021 to Damian Novak, our Executive Chairman, a member of our board of directors and one of our co-founders, and \$0.22 million to repay a promissory note held by a member of the Company as of September 30, 2021 that will become due and payable at the time of this offering, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2021 would have been approximately \$15.9 million, or \$1.30 per share.
+This amount represents an immediate increase in net tangible book value of \$1.34 per share to the existing stockholders and immediate dilution of \$8.20 per share to investors purchasing our common stock in this offering.
+Dilution is calculated by subtracting pro forma as adjusted net tangible book value per common share from the assumed initial public offering price of \$9.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.

-Assumed initial public offering price per share \$ [•] Historical net tangible book value per share as of , 2021 \$ [•] Increase in net tangible book value per share attributable purchasing shares in this offering to investors \$ [•] Pro forma as adjusted net tangible book value per share, after to this offering er giving effe ct \$ [•] Dilution in pro forma as adjusted net tangible book value pe investors in this offering er share to \$ [•]
+Assumed initial public offering price per share \$ 9.50 Historical pro forma net tangible book value per share as of September 30, 2021 \$ (0.04) Increase in pro forma net tangible book value per share attributable to investors purchasing shares in this offering \$ 1.34 Pro forma as adjusted net tangible book value per share, after giving effect to this offering \$ 1.30 Dilution in pro forma as adjusted net tangible book value per share to investors in this offering \$ 8.20